 Study Setting and Sample

 The data for the current analysis come from a cohort study established as part of a community based perinatal depression intervention trial in Pakistan; sample recruitment and trial details are described elsewhere (Maselko et al., 2018; Sikander et al., 2015; Turner et al., 2016).
 Briefly, between October 2014 and February 2016, all pregnant women within forty village clusters (each village cluster based on 2,400-3,600 population) across a rural sub-district were approached and screened for depression using the Patient Health Questionnaire-9 (Gallis et al., 2018; Kroenke et al., 2001; Sikander et al., 2015; Turner et al., 2016).
 Women who scored 10 or greater on the PHQ-9 were invited to participate in the trial; the next woman screened in the same village who screened negative for depression was invited to participate in the cohort study only, resulting in an equal number of women who screened positive and negative for depression in the cohort.
-Approximately one out of every three non-depressed women screened was invited to enroll, while every depressed woman screened was invited to enroll.
-Thus, we use sampling weights in order to account for these unequal probabilities of selection so the statistics and model-based results reported are representative of the underlying population of pregnant women in the study area.
+Since approximately only one of every three non-depressed women was invited to enroll, we use sampling weights to account for the unequal probabilities of selection, and therefore the statistics and model-based results reported are representative of the underlying population of pregnant women in the study area.
 Baseline interviews with 1,154 women were conducted during the third trimester and women residing in the 20 intervention clusters with PHQ-9 scores of 10 or greater began participating in the intervention.
 The intervention was the Thinking Healthy Programme, Peer Delivered (THPP), a low intensity program based on principles of Cognitive Behavioral Therapy, which was delivered by trained peer counselors (Sikander et al., 2015).
 Intervention sessions began during pregnancy and lasted through 6 months post-partum, and were successful in reducing the duration of the depression episode (Sikander et al., (in press)).
 Follow-up interviews were conducted at 3, 6, and 12 months post-partum.
 Since father involvement data were collected at the 3 and 12 month interviews and outcome data at various time points (described below), in the analyses we utilized all available outcome data from 996 participants who had father involvement data available at either 3-months or 12-months, and who had child and maternal outcomes available at the same interview.
 Of these 996 participants, 879 had 3-month data available and 926 had 12-month data available.
 In total, 158 mother-child dyads with no 3- or 12-month father involvement data were excluded from the analyses (see appendix table 1 for comparison of missing sample).

 Measures